Reading now: Industrial truck license: Step by step - everything you need to know

 The training usually lasts1 to 3 daysand ends with awritten and practical examinationAfter passing, you will receive theForklift license – it is valid indefinitely.In order for you to be allowed to drive permanently, theHowever, DGUV requires annual training.This way you stay up-to-date and arelong-term authorization to work safely in the warehouse, on the construction site or in the factory.

-Why this training protects lives
+Why this training saves lives

-This shows why the qualification is more than just "paperwork": it trains precisely for the situations that escalate in practice – narrow passages , poor visibility , stress , speed , load handling , and strangers in the driving area.
-Many serious accidents are not caused by a lack of skill when "stacking," but by excessive speed , obstructed view (e.g., a load in front of the driver), missing markings , or incorrect behavior at intersections .
-This is precisely why instruction, training, and documentation are not optional, but a core component of legal compliance.
+This shows why qualification is more than "paper": It trains precisely the situations that escalate in practice – narrow aisles, poor visibility, stress, speed, load behavior, and other persons in the operating area.
+Many serious accidents are not caused by a lack of skill in "stacking," but by excessive speed, blocked vision (e.g., load in front of the nose), missing markings, or incorrect behavior at intersections.
+This is precisely why instruction, training, and documentation are not optional, but a core component of legal certainty.

 • DGUV Regulation 68